Hamilton County, Ohio: Major highways

-Interstate 71, Interstate 74, Interstate 75, Interstate 471 and Interstate 275 serve the county.
+Interstate 71, Interstate 74, Interstate 75, Interstate 471, and Interstate 275 serve the county.
 The Norwood Lateral and Ronald Reagan Cross County Highway are also prominent east–west thoroughfares in the county.

 Railroads

-CSX Transportation, Norfolk Southern, RailAmerica, and Amtrak.
+Railroads include CSX Transportation, Norfolk Southern, RailAmerica, and Amtrak.

 Recreation

 The county, in cooperation with the City of Cincinnati, operates the Public Library of Cincinnati and Hamilton County system with a main library and 41 branches.

 Major sports teams are listed under the communities in which they are located, primarily Cincinnati.

-The Great Parks of Hamilton County district resides within Hamilton County and maintains a series of preserves and educational facilities.
-Three of the largest parks within the system are Miami Whitewater Forest, Winton Woods, and Sharon Woods.
+The Great Parks of Hamilton County district resides within Hamilton County, and maintains a series of preserves and educational facilities.
+Three of the largest parks in the system are Miami Whitewater Forest, Winton Woods, and Sharon Woods.

 The Hamilton County Fair is the oldest county fair in Ohio.